 Nailing the semantic details would be essential, but I think the standard language wouldn't look more complex than that.

-What about the dozens of existing 3D languages?
-Existing languages are generally domain specific (like in chemistry) or focused on representing the visuals of scenes, for film or video games, and not on the causal relationships between objects that this would be.
+Existing 3D languages are generally domain specific (like in chemistry) or focused on representing the visuals of scenes, for film or video games, and not on the causal relationships between objects that this would be.
 The Spherical Object Model would be a domain-agnostic, general purpose language containing the spherical primitives that can model all the causal patterns in our universe.

 A universal spherical language would be grounded to reality in a way that no other language is.
 We could sort all concepts across all domains by their size and/or frequency in the real world.